-- The school can provide for pupils with a range of Special Educational Needs through classroom differentiation.
-The Head of Learning Support also work with individuals or small groups and have access to specialist resources.
-The Head and Deputy Head of Additional Learning Support will work with individual teachers to assist with planning and differentiation.
-Teachers complete an annual SEN audit and the Head and Deputy Head of Additional Learning Provision meet form tutors/teachers every two to three weeks to discuss pupils and review strategies and support. - The assessment process involves gathering information about what the pupil knows, understands, and can do from class assessments, screening, discussions with staff and observations, and using that information to inform teaching. - Assessment should: - Inform and support planning. - Help to plan for differentiation. - Build profiles for reporting to parents, teachers, governors and outside agencies. - Help identify pupils' strengths and weaknesses. - Improve and evaluate teaching and learning and therefore raise standards. - Provide evidence of achievements. - Plan for progression and development. - Pupils will be undergoing informal assessments daily through: - Structured and informal observations. - Discussions, questioning and listening, which take place during normal classroom activities. - Records of progress are kept by the school for each pupil.
+- The school is able to provide for pupils with a range of Special Educational Needs through classroom differentiation.
+The Heads of Learning Support also work with individuals or small groups and have access to specialist resources.
+The Heads of Learning Support will work with individual teachers to assist with planning and differentiation.
+Teachers complete an annual SEN audit and the Heads of Learning Support meet form tutors/teachers every two to three weeks to discuss pupils and review strategies and support. - The assessment process involves gathering information about what the pupil knows, understands and can do from class assessments, screening, discussions with staff and observations, and using that information to inform teaching. - Assessment should:

+Inform and support planning.

+Help to plan for differentiation.

+Build profiles for reporting to parents, teachers, governors and outside agencies.

+Help identify pupils' strengths and weaknesses.

+Improve and evaluate teaching and learning and therefore raise standards.

+Provide evidence of achievements.

+Plan for progression and development.

+• Pupils will be undergoing informal assessments on a daily basis through:

+Structured and informal observations.

+Discussions, questioning and listening, which take place during normal classroom activities.

+- Records of progress are kept by the school for each pupil.
 These are used to inform targets on the PP/IMPs.
 The school communicates to parents through phone, email, parental meetings, parent evenings and reports.
-Parents of pupils with SEND may require additional meetings.

-• Where assessment indicates a SEND concern, this should be directed to the Form Tutor/Teacher who will contact the relevant Head of Additional Learning Provision.
+Parents of pupils with SEND may require additional meetings. - Where assessment indicates an SEND concern, this should be directed to the Form Tutor/Teacher who will contact the relevant Head of Learning Support.